 Junior Faculty Diversity Grants

-The CUIMC Grant Program for Junior Faculty who Contribute to the Diversity Goals of the University is designed to advance the careers of outstanding junior faculty who contribute to the diversity goals of the University through their research, teaching and mentoring activities.
+The CUIMC Grant Program for Junior Faculty Who Contribute to the Diversity Goals of the University is designed to advance the careers of outstanding junior faculty who contribute to the diversity goals of the University through their research, teaching and mentoring activities.
 Requests for proposals occur twice a year in the fall and spring, and the maximum award is $25,000.
 Grants are administered within each health science school, and the number and criteria of proposals accepted for funding is at the discretion of the school.

 Previous Grantees